tbluethner/sprintesp/README.md

 C++, HTML, JS code for an ESP32 driven sprint time measurement device, utilizing the ESP-IDF framework

 Code directories:
-sd_content = website code to manage the ESP32 during operation sprint_startpoint = device without SD slot or website, online http server running in own network sprint_endpoint   = device with SD slot and website, accessible by other devices, operating in dual mode -> dhcp-server & router of one network
+- sd_content = website code to manage the ESP32 during operation
+- sprint_startpoint = device without SD slot or website, online http server running in own network
+- sprint_endpoint   = device with SD slot and website, accessible by other devices, operating in dual mode
+\n-> dhcp-server & router of one network
--> loggs as client into other network, to there perform http requests
+\n-> loggs as client into other network, to there perform http requests

 Meaning of the LEDs glowing:
 - blue blinking: no WiFi connection